-Waithamstow Adademy Tear 12 Carriedian 1 Assessment(s) Extra-Curricular Options Term CHEMISTRY Curriculum Content (assessment title, duration and approx date) (Places to visit; wider reading; clubs to join) A-Level Ch how to con knowledge experimen work.
-In Ye simultaned The topics - Ph - Ind hemistry Curriculum Overview: nemistry covers a wide variety of basic concepts such as the structure of the atom; the interactions; patterns in the periodic table and understanding carbon-based molecules.
-Structure at GCSE Chemistry.
-Many topics include mathematics calculations, and students with start regularly to consolidate class work and to build upon their skills and confidence in complete ear 12, students study Year 1 of the 2-year A-Level Chemistry specification.
-The course is split ously.
-It was teach in Year 12 are: In the structure, Amount of substance, Bonding and structure, Redox, Enganic Chemistry - Periodicity, Group 2, Group 7 In the structure, Alkanes, Alkenes, Haloalkanes, Alcohols, Organic analysis udents will build upon skills and ill also be expected to carry out ting safe and accurate practical tinto two, taught by 2 teachers Royal Society of Chemistry Chemistry Olympiads Playerfm/Chemistry podcasts Oxford Chemistry reading list Year 12 HT1 Atomic structure Atomic Structure introduces students to the fundamental ideas of chemistry, which are further built upon throughout the specification.
+Year 12 Chemistry Curriculum Overview: A-Level Chemistry covers a wide variety of basic concepts such as the structure of the atom; the interc action of matter and energy an; how to control reactions; patterns in the periodic table and understanding carbon-based molecules.
+S tudents will build upon skills and Royal Society of Chemistry knowledge learned at GCSE Chemistry.
+Many topics include mathematics calculations, and students w vill also be expected to carry out experiments regularly to consolidate class work and to build upon their skills and confidence in comple eting safe and accurate practical Chemistry Olympiads work.
+In Year 12, students study Year 1 of the 2-year A-Level Chemistry specification.
+The course is spl it into two, taught by 2 teachers simultaneously.
+Playerfm/Chemistry podcasts The topics we teach in Year 12 are: - Physical Chemistry - Atomic structure, Amount of substance, Bonding and structure, Redox, Energetics, Kinetics, Equilibria Oxford Chemistry reading list - Inorganic Chemistry - Periodicity, Group 2, Group 7 - Organic Chemistry - Alkanes, Alkenes, Haloalkanes, Alcohols, Organic analysis Atomic structure Atomic Structure introduces students to the fundamental ideas of chemistry, which are further built upon throughout the specification.
 Students will appreciate that knowledge and understanding of atomic structure has evolved over time.
 They will be able to determine the number of fundamental particles in atoms, ions using the periodic table and explain the existence of isotopes in addition to interpreting simple mass spectra of elements and calculating relative atomic mass from isotopic abundance.
-The should also be able to explain how first ionisation energies give evidence for electron configuration in sub shells. • Fundamental Particles • Mass number and isotopes • Electron Configuration Amount of Substance Amount of Substance Amount of Substance introduces students to the maths skills that will be heavily required throughout the course.
+They should also be able to explain how first ionisation energies give evidence for electron configuration in sub shells.
+Atomic Structure Test Fundamental Particles

+Amount of Substance

+Amount of Substance introduces students to the maths skills that will be heavily required throughout the course.
 It builds upon basic maths skills learned at GCSE, and gives students a deeper understanding of why these calculations are so important for chemists.
-In this unit students are also introduced to the first required practical, in which they will be assessed on their experimental and analytical skills. • Relative atomic mass + Relative molecular mass • The mole and Avogadro's constant • The Ideal Gas Equation Atomic Structure Test Amount of Substance Test Bonding Test Kinetics Test
+In this unit students are also introduced to the first required practical, in which they will be assessed on their experimental and analytical skills.

+- Relative atomic mass + Relative molecular mass - The mole and Avogadro's constant